inex/ixp-manager-docs-md/docs/features/ixf-export.md

 }
 ```

 As you can see, the configuration option is the set of identifiers you want to exclude (`model` and `software`) separated with the pipe symbol.
-Any combinations are possible:
+Different combinations are possible - here are some examples:

 ```
 IXP_API_JSONEXPORTSCHEMA_EXCLUDE_SWITCH="software"